Please do not reshelve your books this week!

 Make Copies of your Documents

 Make four (4) copies of your Motion, Opposition, or Reply and your Proposed Order, if any.
-Use exhibit tabs in one of the copies (you can purchase the tabs at the Circulation Desk in the Law Library).
 Staple each of the copies, but leave the original unstapled so it can easily be scanned into the court’s file system.

 One of these copies is to be served on the other party’s attorney (or the other party, if they do not have an attorney).
 The original and the other three copies are to be filed with the court.
 You should get one back after the clerk stamps (“endorses”) it.